-The following table sets forth the beneficial ownership of Common Shares by the selling shareholders as of March 26, 2002, the number of Common Shares covered by this prospectus and the beneficial ownership of Common Shares by the selling shareholders on March 26, 2002 as adjusted to give effect to the sale of the Common Shares offered.
-Beneficial ownership of Common Shares includes securities held by the shareholder for the shareholder's benefit.
-Also included are any securities held by others for the shareholder's benefit or securities from which the shareholder obtains benefits substantially equivalent to those of ownership, such as those held for the shareholder by custodians, brokers, relatives or trustees, securities held for the shareholder's account by pledgees, and securities owned by a corporation in which the shareholder has a substantial equity interest.
-The SEC has ruled that "beneficial" ownership of a security also includes the possession, directly or indirectly, through any formal or informal arrangement, either individually or in a group, of voting power and/or investment power.
-A shareholder is also deemed to be, as of any date, the beneficial owner of all securities which such shareholder has the right to acquire within 60 days after that date (a) through the exercise of any option, warrant or right, (b) through the conversion of a security, (c) pursuant to the power to revoke a trust, discretionary account or similar arrangement, or (d) pursuant to the automatic termination of a trust, discretionary account or similar arrangement.
+The following table sets forth the beneficial ownership of Common Shares by the selling shareholders as of March 26, 2002, the maximum number of Common Shares being offered by the selling shareholders under this prospectus and the beneficial ownership of Common Shares by the selling shareholders on March 26, 2002 as adjusted to give effect to the sale of the Common Shares offered by this prospectus.
+The SEC has defined "beneficial" ownership of a security to mean the possession, directly or indirectly, of voting power and/or investment power.
+A shareholder is also deemed to be, as of any date, the beneficial owner of all securities which such shareholder has the right to acquire within 60 days after that date (a) through the exercise of any option, warrant or right, (b) through the conversion of a security, (c) through the power to revoke a trust, discretionary account or similar arrangement, or (d) through the automatic termination of a trust, discretionary account or similar arrangement.
+Shares may also be sold by donees, pledgees or other transferees or successors in interest of the selling shareholders.